rubenwardy/awards/readme.md

 	* sound [optional]
 	* image [optional]
 	* func [optional] - see below
+* awards.give_achievement(name,award)
+	* -- gives an award to a player
 * awards.register_onDig(func)
+	* -- return award name or null
+	* -- there will be built in versions of this function
+* awards.register_onPlace(func)
-	* -- return true if the medal should be rewarded
+	* -- return award name or null
 	* -- there will be built in versions of this function